Broadcom/AFBR-S50-API/Doxygen/03_2_e2studio.md

 3. Install the IDE.
 4. Go to <https://www.renesas.com/us/en/software-tool/e2studio-support> for more information.

+@note Please make sure the installation adds a recent version of the Renesas FSP (Flexible Software Package).
+Otherwise, you may need to add it after the installation.
+Go to <https://github.com/renesas/fsp/releases> and browse for the latest `FSP_Packs_v#.#.#.exe`.

 ## Import a Project

 Import the project archive files: